robsondepaula/dapr-on-kubernetes/README.md

 On the subfolders, you can find various "micro-services" (pun intended) used as scaffolding for learning Spring, DAPR, FastApi, etc..

 ## .rest files
-If it is the first time you see a ".rest" file, it is one of the supported file extensions for the excelent [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+If it is the first time you see a ".rest" file, it is one of the supported file extensions for the excellent [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## DAPR
 ### Zipkin